 The Vatican on gay marriage

-The Vatican’s recent declaration that the Catholic Church cannot bless same-sex unions sent shockwaves around the world.
-In the weeks since its announcement, many within the Church have moved to challenge it.
+The Vatican recently declared that the Catholic Church cannot bless same-sex unions, which sent shockwaves around the world.
+In the weeks since its announcement on gay marriage, many within the Church have moved to challenge it.

 The Vatican’s reassertion

 On March 15, 2021, the Congregation for the Doctrine of the Faith (CDF), the oldest of the Vatican’s Curia – administrative bodies composed of Church officials – formally addressed the question: ‘Does the Church have the power to give the blessing to unions of persons of the same sex?’
 The Congregation, in a statement written by Spanish Cardinal Luis Ladaria, responded with a clearcut: ‘no.’ Citing speeches given by Pope Francis, Catholic catechisms, and previous Catholic letters and releases, Ladaria explained that while God blesses sinful individuals, neither God nor the Church can bless sin itself.
 Sin, in this instance, being a same-sex relationship or union.